Thomas P. Westendorf Award

 Honoring an individual, organization, or business for notable contributions to the cultural life of the City of Bartlett.
 The Westendorfs are truly a part of Bartlett’s cultural legacy still providing modern-day example of the rewards to be discovered through artistic expression.
 Nominees for the Westendorf are judged based on their contributions to and positive impact on the arts in Bartlett, however nominees need not necessarily reside within the Bartlett city limits.

-Nominations must be submitted to Mr. Jason A. Sykes, Director, Bartlett Performing Arts and Conference Center, in person or by mail.
+Nominations must be submitted to Mr. Michael Bollinger, Director, Bartlett Performing Arts and Conference Center, in person or by mail.
 To receive a blank copy of the nomination form send an email request to email.

 - 2001 - Ronnie Randall, Kele & Associates,cultural arts patron